As an Amazon Associate, we earn from qualifying purchases with no additional costs for you.

 The downside to powder coating is that it is not normally easily done in a home workshop since specialized equipment is needed for the application of the powder and the baking process.

-Preparing A Knife for Paint
+Preparing A Knife For Paint

 A knife that is going to be painted should generally not have a smooth, shiny surface.
 A smooth surface does not accept paint very well and may cause it to flake off.